Getting to Know Dream Symbolism

 Symbolism is the language dreams use to communicate.
-It is a language of analogies, comparisons, metaphors, puns, and word plays.
+A language of analogies, comparisons, metaphors, puns, word plays and just about every other device used for storytelling and language.

-Some dreams are not meaningful.
+Some dreams are not meaningful and some are completely nonsensical.
+With those dreams, even if you can identify symbolism in them, there’s no narrative.
 Meaningful dreams engage you.
 They impact your emotions and feelings.
-They burn into your memory.
-Dreams that are not meaningful tend to fade into the background.
+They have a narrative and burn into your memory.
+Meaningless dreams tend to fade into the background.

 Your Dreaming Mind: a Universal Translator